Riverside Writers of Wirral.

 The group was formed in 1998, and its members include published authors plus absolute beginners, people who are developing writing careers and people who write purely for fun.
 Non-fiction writers, poets and fiction writers of all genres are equally welcomed.

-The group also annually hosts public events, when members read their own original poetry and fiction to lively audiences.
+The group occasionally hosts public events, when members read their own original and diverse poetry and fiction to live audiences.

 Chair: Peter Caton